United Nations Commission on International Trade Law

-The United Nations Commission on International Trade Law (UNCITRAL) (French: Commission des Nations Unies pour le droit commercial international (CNUDCI)) is a subsidiary body of the U.N.
-General Assembly (UNGA) responsible for helping to facilitate international trade and investment.
+The United Nations Commission on International Trade Law (UNCITRAL) is a subsidiary body of the United Nations General Assembly responsible for helping to facilitate international trade and investment.

-Established by the UNGA in 1966, UNCITRAL's official mandate is "to promote the progressive harmonization and unification of international trade law" through conventions, model laws, and other instruments that address key areas of commerce, from dispute resolution to the procurement and sale of goods.
+Established by the United Nations General Assembly in 1966, UNCITRAL's official mandate is "to promote the progressive harmonization and unification of international trade law" through conventions, model laws, and other instruments that address key areas of commerce, from dispute resolution to the procurement and sale of goods.

 UNCITRAL carries out its work at annual sessions held alternately in New York City and Vienna, where it is headquartered.

 History

 When world trade began to expand dramatically in the 1960s, national governments began to realize the need for a global set of standards and rules to harmonize national and regional regulations, which until then governed international trade.

 The opening session of UNCITRAL was on January 29, 1968.

 Membership

 UNCITRAL's original membership comprised 29 states, and was expanded to 36 in 1973, and again to 60 in 2004.
 Member states of UNCITRAL represent different legal traditions and levels of economic development, as well as different geographic regions.
 States include 12 African states, 15 Asian states, 18 European states, 6 Latin American and Caribbean states, and 1 Oceanian state.
 The Commission member States are elected by the General Assembly.
 Membership is structured to be representative of the world's various geographic regions and its principal economic and legal systems.
 Members of the commission are elected for terms of six years, the terms of half the members expiring every three years.
 As of 3 July 2017, the United Nations Commission on International Trade Law will be composed of the following member States: